-Whether you're storing your car for the winter or long-term, it's important to check with your insurance carrier first.
-Many insurance companies offer specific coverage for cars in storage, which is often less expensive than on-road coverage.
+Whether you're storing your car for the winter or long-term, it's essential to check with your insurance carrier first.
+Many insurance companies offer specific coverage for vehicles in storage, which is often less expensive than on-road coverage.

 Some carriers even offer comprehensive only coverages that can save you even more money.
 In addition, be sure to ask about any discounts that may be available.

-By doing your research, you can be sure you're getting the best possible coverage for your needs.
+By doing your research, you can be sure you're getting the best coverage for your needs.

 Clean your car